Pronouns in Vietnamese: True pronouns

 True pronouns are categorized into two classes depending on if they can be preceded by the plural marker chúng, bọn, or các.
-Like other Asian pronominal systems, Vietnamese pronouns indicate the social status between speakers and others in the conversation in addition to grammatical person and number.
+Like some other Asian pronominal systems, Vietnamese pronouns indicate the social status between speakers and others in the conversation in addition to grammatical person and number.

 The table below shows the first class of pronouns that can be preceded by a pluralizer.
 The parenthetical information next to these pronoun forms indicates information about the social status between the speaker and another person (or persons).
 Thus, "inferior to superior" indicates that the speaker is in an inferior or lower social status with respect another person (such as the hearer) who is in a superior or higher social status.
 The label "familiar" indicates that the speaker and another person are in a closer relationship such as between family members or between close friends.
 The label "intimate" refers to a very close relationship such as that between spouses or lovers.